erikshafer/event-sourcing-ecommerce/README.md

 ## What is this project?

-A pragmatic approach to how an ecommerce solution can be built in the dotnet (.NET) ecosystem.
+A pragmatic solution showing how to design and build an architecture in .NET using techniques like Event Sourcing, DDD, and CQRS.

+Other strategies include sagas, durable boxes (inbox and outbox), and handling of dead letter queues (DLQ).

 ## Technologies, frameworks, and libraries utilized

 Work in progress.

+### The Critter Stack

+This solution is using the "Critter Stack", which includes [Marten](https://github.com/JasperFx/marten) + [Wolverine](https://github.com/JasperFx/wolverine).
+More information on their integration can be found [here](https://wolverine.netlify.app/guide/durability/marten.html).

 ### Primary